 If the Monthly Uptime Percentage of such credit request is confirmed by us and is less than the Service Commitment, then we will issue the Service Credits to you within one billing cycle following the month in which the credit request occurred.
 Your failure to provide the credit request and other information as required above will disqualify you from receiving Service Credits.

 AWS Elemental MediaLive SLA Exclusions

-The Service Commitment does not apply to any unavailability, suspension or termination of AWS Elemental MediaLive, or any other AWS Elemental MediaLive performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of AWS Elemental MediaLive; (ii) that result from any voluntary actions or inactions from you or any third party; (iii) that result from you not following the best practices described in the AWS Elemental MediaLive User Guide on the AWS Site; (iv) that result from your equipment, software or other technology and/or third party equipment, software or other technology (other than third party equipment within our direct control); or (v) arising from our suspension or termination of your right to use AWS Elemental MediaLive in accordance with the AWS Agreement (collectively, the "AWS Elemental MediaLive SLA Exclusions").
+The Service Commitment does not apply to any unavailability, suspension or termination of AWS Elemental MediaLive, or any other AWS Elemental MediaLive performance issues: (i) caused by factors outside of our reasonable control, including any force majeure event or Internet access or related problems beyond the demarcation point of AWS Elemental MediaLive; (ii) that result from any voluntary actions or inactions from you; (iii) that result from you not following the best practices described in the AWS Elemental MediaLive User Guide on the AWS Site; (iv) that result from your equipment, software or other technology; or (v) arising from our suspension or termination of your right to use AWS Elemental MediaLive in accordance with the AWS Agreement (collectively, the "AWS Elemental MediaLive SLA Exclusions").